tlevine/www.thomaslevine.com/content/!/statistics-with-doodles-sudoroom/index.md

 Let's say that two people are cutting wood to build a house.
-They cut 10 pieces of wood each, and each piece of wood is supposed to be exactly 10 feet long.
+They cut 10 pieces of wood each, and each piece of wood is supposed to be exactly 120 inches long.

 One person is very careful when he measures the wood, so his pieces come out perfectly.
-They're not exactly 10 feet long because that's impossible, but they're not off by more than a hair.
+They're not exactly 120 inches long because that's impossible, but they're not spot-on for the purposes of construction.
 The variance of the lengths of his pieces of wood is very close to zero, like maybe 3.

 The other person is drunk and stoned and thus not very careful, so the lengths of his pieces are all over the place.
 They're still around 10 feet long on average, but some of them are 8 feet long, and others are 11 feet long.
-The variance of the lengths of this person's pieces is very high; maybe it's 200.
+The variance of the lengths of this person's pieces is very high; maybe it's 300.

 We talk about variances a lot when we are estimating the average of a variable.
 When we estimate an average, we want to know how precise our